theocharistr/Law_Game/CSI/Scripts/README.md

 These images are imported as 2D sprites in Unity assets and placed in the crime scene.

- We set the *SurfaceVector.cs* script on our **primary** bullethole object, **meaning the one bullet hole that will definitely exist on our scene** and the *Info.cs* in case we have an Extra bullet hole in the scene.
-On the inspector for the primary bullet, the following information will be required after we attach the *SurfaceVector.cs* script to the object
+We attach the SurfaceVector.cs script to the primary bullet hole object, which is the bullet hole guaranteed to be in the scene.
+For any additional bullet holes, we use the Info.cs script.
+After attaching the SurfaceVector.cs script, configure the following details in the Inspector for the primary bullet hole:

 ![alt text](https://github.com/theocharistr/Law_Game/blob/main/CSI/Scripts/Backward%20Scenario/SurfaceVector.cs__Inspector.jpg)